yousefvand/shellman-ebook/manuscript/basics.md

 ## Argument parsing

-By convention most linux commands/programs supports a long and short version for the same flag/switch.
+By convention most Linux commands/programs supports a long and short version for the same flag/switch.
 Short version is usually the first letter of the long version.
 Some examples:

 short | long
 ------|--------